 The PowerShell version 5.0 hosts many new features designed to make its language simpler, easier to use, and to avoid common errors.
-It not only lets the system administrators manage every aspect of Windows Server OS, but also offers control over SQL, Exchange and Lync-based servers.
+It not only lets the system administrators manage every aspect of Windows Server OS but also offers control over SQL, Exchange, and Lync-based servers.

 We have seen how you can use PowerShell to generate a list of Windows Services, generate a list of Disabled Features, Export and Backup Device Drivers, Find System Uptime, Update Windows Defender definitions, list Drives, get Installed Driver list, Uninstall Windows Store Apps, Add item to Desktop Context Menu, Create System Image, download a file and more.

-Check PowerShell version
+How to check PowerShell version

 You will see your version details generated and displayed.